OpenKH/OpenKh/OpenKh.Tools.ModsManager.Avalonia/README.md

 # OpenKH Mod Manager for Avalonia

-This project is the cross-platform replacement for the WPF Mod Manager.
-It runs alongside the current application while features are migrated and verified.
+This project is the cross-platform replacement for the WPF Mod Manager and is the version packaged in new OpenKH releases.

 ## Current functionality